Elio

 biography

 Elio Caccavale is Professor of Transdisciplinary Design Innovation.
-His teaching practice, scholarship, and research explore the ethical, social, and environmental dimensions of scientific knowledge and emerging technologies, with a particular focus on human–non-human relationships.
+His teaching, scholarship, and research explore the ethical, social, and environmental dimensions of scientific knowledge and technology, with a particular focus on human–non-human relationships.

-He is the co-editor, with Professor Gordon Hush, of Design Beyond the Human: Transdisciplinary Conversations About the Planet (Bloomsbury, 2026) and Digital Design for Planetary Care: The Hidden Environmental Cost of the Digital World (Bloomsbury, forthcoming).
-Together, these volumes bring together international scholars, designers, and engaged citizens to examine how design might respond to the ethical, social, environmental, and political challenges of contemporary life, from more-than-human relationships and ecological responsibility to the hidden environmental costs of digital systems and economies.
+He is co-author, with Professor Gordon Hush, of Design Beyond the Human: Transdisciplinary Conversations About the Planet (Bloomsbury, 2026) and Digital Design for Planetary Care: The Hidden Environmental Cost of the Digital World (Bloomsbury, forthcoming).

-Elio is a Fellow of Advance HE (FHEA).
+Elio is a Fellow of Advance HE and has reviewed for Bloomsbury, Routledge, The Design Journal, and DEFSA.

 Research interests